-FIG. 5. (a) The increase in the non-dimensional pore coverage by passing liquid through the mesh (D_t/D_0) vs We in S0 and S4.
-D_t is graphically represented in the inset image.
-Dashed gray lines show fitting to the written equation in the figure. (b) The dimensionless drop maximum diameter during spreading above the mesh $(D{max}D_0)$ vs We. a1 and a2 are slopes for We < We_P (~30) and We > We{PS} (~40), respectively.
+FIG. 5: (a) The increase in the non-dimensional pore coverage by passing liquid through the mesh $(D_t/D_0)$ vs. We in S0 and S4. $D_t$ is graphically represented in the inset image.
+Dashed grey lines shows fitting to the written equation in the figure. (b) The dimensionless drop maximum diameter during spreading above the mesh $(D{max}/D_0)$ vs. We. a1 and a2 are slopes for We< WeP (~30) and We> WePs (~40), respectively.
 Lines are proportional to the fitting equations written in the graph.

-high We, where inertial forces dominate over capillary forces, wetting becomes negligible, and maximum spreading is solely dependent on We.
+FIG. 5(b) depicts the maximum non-dimensional spreading diameter, $D{max}/D_0$ , as a function of We, with a noticeable transition at $We{P}\approx 30$ .
+For $We<We{P}$ , $D{max}$ scales as $D{max}/D_0 \propto W^a$ , with a=0.22.
+This value aligns with other literature findings, such as Clanet et al. , who proposed a=0.25, and various studies $^{9,63-65}$ with values ranging from 0.20 to 0.50 (see for a detailed comparison between experimental correlations, energy-based models and hydrodynamic models).
+However, for We> Wep, different trends are observed, with a spanning from 0.19 for the superhydrophobic mesh (S4) to 0.08 for S0.
+This reveals two key distinctions between the drop impact on solid surfaces and meshes.
+Firstly, on solid surfaces, wetting affects maximum spreading at low and moderate We (~10), but at high We, where inertial forces dominate over capillary forces, wetting becomes negligible, and maximum spreading is solely dependent on We.
 In contrast, on meshes, wetting influences maximum spreading even at high We.
-Specifically, and here comes the second observation, maximum D{max}/D_0 is achieved on the superhydrophobic sample, S4, which may appear counterintuitive, given that drops typically spread less on more hydrophobic solid surfaces.
+Specifically, and here comes the second observation, maximum $D{max}/D_0$ is achieved on the superhydrophobic sample.
+S4, which may appear counterintuitive given that drops typically spread less on more hydrophobic solid surfaces.
 However, this behavior can be explained by considering liquid penetration: on S4, liquid penetration is minimal, allowing more liquid to remain on the top side of the mesh and contribute to spreading.
-On less hydrophobic samples like S0, more liquid penetrates, resulting in less effective spreading liquid and reduced spreading.
-Thus, as shown in Fig. S3 in the supplementary material, modifying the initial drop diameter by considering V_S can alter the slope in S4 to slope in $We < We_P$ but has no effect on the slope in S0.
+On less hydrophobic samples like S0, more liquid penetrates. resulting in less effective spreading liquid and reduced spreading.
+Thus, as shown in FIG. S3 in Supplemental Material, modifying the initial drop diameter by considering $V{\rm S}$ can alter the slope in S4 to slope in $We < We_P$ , but has no effect on the slope in SO.

-FIG. 6.
-The ratio between the drop rebound time and Rayleigh time in S4 vs We.
-The dotted green line shows the constant rebound time in We < 20, and the brown dashed line corresponds to the fitting equation presented in the graph.
+FIG. 6: The ratio between the drop rebound time and Rayleigh time in S4 vs. We.
+The dotted green line shows the constant rebound time in We<20, and the brown dashed line corresponds to the fitting equation presented in the graph.